Parsons Green: Unlikely place for London terror

 "Out of all the places you know?
 Usually you hear about these things in like Oxford Street or bigger places but Parsons Green on a Friday morning? ...
 It's just crazy.
 You wouldn't think of it."

 Residents collected quietly on street corners, watching nervously as helicopters whirred overhead.
-Their "very friendly, happy atmosphere" was interrupted by the sounds of sirens as the emergency services securing the area.
+Their "very friendly, happy atmosphere" was interrupted by the sounds of sirens as the emergency services secured the area.

 The police lockdown was still in effect on Friday afternoon and with some residents still unable to return home, neighbors were banding together to offer a helping hand.